cema-sp/ruby-perf-optim/README.md

 ## Think Outside the Box

 Ruby program may be optimized not only by optimizing its code.
-Application may use various dependencies, services and third party software.
+Application may use various dependencies, services, and third party software.

 ### Restart long-running processes